 Adopt Birmingham operates a Post-Adoption Support Team that works closely with the Trust to assist families:

-• Therapeutic parenting training: Get guided support in evidence-based parenting approaches.
+- Therapeutic parenting training: Get guided support in evidence-based parenting approaches.

-• Counselling & professional guidance: Dedicated social workers offer information and tailored advice.
+- Counselling & professional guidance: Dedicated social workers offer information and tailored advice.

-• Birth family & letterbox contact support: Advice on maintaining safe, positive communication where needed.
+- Birth family & letterbox contact support: Advice on maintaining safe, positive communication where needed.

-• Virtual resources & community access: Through CATCH and New Family Social networks, adopters can join online peer and learning communities.
+- Virtual resources & community access: Through CATCH and New Family Social networks, adopters can join online peer and learning communities.

-1. National & Online Support Platforms
+National & Online Support Platforms

 Peer Support & Community Websites

-• Walking with Families
+- Walking with Families

-Facebook peer support group for adoptive parents living with childhood challenging, aggressive and violent behaviour (CCVAB)
+Facebook peer support group for adoptive parents living with childhood challenging, aggressive and violent behaviour (CCVAB) - We Are Family Adoption

-Post-Adoption Podcasts & Blogs
+Post-Adoption Blogs & Podcasts

-• We Made a Wish – This digital adoption and parenting magazine by adoptive mum Suzy Stanton shares experiences from all sides of the adoption triangle.
+- We Made a Wish – This digital adoption and parenting magazine by adoptive mum Suzy Stanton shares experiences from all sides of the adoption triangle.

 These digital resources help adoptive families explore identity, past trauma, parenting and the real-life difficulties and joys of helping your child thrive.